-Our Gender Pay Gap 2017 Report (PDF) sets out and explains our ‘gender pay gap’ data from the period 1 April 2016 to 31 March 2017, and how we are working to eliminate the gap.
+Our Gender Pay Gap Report 2018 (PDF) sets out and explains our ‘gender pay gap’ data from the period 1 April 2017 to 31 March 2018, and how we are working to reduce the gap.

 ‘Gender pay gap’ refers to the average salary of all women employed by an organisation, compared to the average salary of all men employed by that organisation, in this case, the University of Leeds.

 Gender pay gaps are different from equal pay gaps, although this distinction is often confused.

 Equal pay data tells us whether there are differences in pay between men and women doing comparable work and those disparities typically indicate where action is required around pay practices.
 Gender pay gaps are more closely associated with a need to address an unequal distribution of men and women across the levels of an organisation.

 At the University of Leeds, we take our gender pay gap seriously and are working hard to reduce it.

 - an average (mean) gender pay gap of 20.1%

 - an average (mean) bonus pay gap of 10.7% (for bonuses awarded by the University)